Caffè Lena Board of Directors

 Jocelyn Arem, Caffè Lena History Project Director – Jocelyn is a folklorist, musician, lecturer and Library of Congress Parsons Award scholar who divides her time between North Carolina and NYC.
 She holds advanced degrees in Ethnomusicology and Folklore.
 Her research on Caffè Lena appears on NPR, in The New York Times, The American Folklife Center News, and The New York Folklore Journal.
 Jocelyn divides her research time between North Carolina, Washington DC, and New York.

-William Belcher, Greenwich, NY - Bill is the Senior Director of Corporate, Government, and Foundation Relations at The Sage Colleges.
+William Belcher, Greenwich, NY - Bill is Director of Development at MASS MoCA.
+Prior to his gig in Massachusetts, Bill was the Senior Director of Corporate, Government, and Foundation Relations at The Sage Colleges.
 As a writer and development professional, he has led writing workshops in New York and Massachusetts, worked as a Grant Writer for The Hyde Collection, and served as a community workshop facilitator / reading series coordinator for Inkberry.

 Sarah Craig, Shushan, NY (see below)

 Michael Eck, Albany, NY - Michael Eck is a nationally-recognized arts reporter and cultural critic.
 He is also a singer/songwriter, multi-instrumentalist and roots scholar, with a deep love of historic American music.
 He has been performing at Caffe Lena for over 20 years and often assists with producing and hosting fundraising concerts.